-The title of the stage would tend to invite followers to discover the works of painter Henri de Toulouse-Lautrec, but it’s on the territory of Lilian Calmejane, also a native of Albi that the day’s decision will be made.
-In 1985, it was in the prefecture of Tarn that a stage of the Tour de l’Avenir took off heading to Revel where a young and promising Spanish rider by the name of Miguel Indurain attracted the attention of many.
-That good impression would be confirmed five days later on a time-trial held between Lourdes and Tarbes.
+The title of the stage may seem an invitation to discover the works of painter Henri de Toulouse-Lautrec, but the stage will be decided in the on the stomping grounds of Lilian Calmejane, also a native of Albi.
+In 1985, a young and promising Spanish rider by the name of Miguel Induráin turned heads in a stage of the Tour de l’Avenir through the Tarn prefecture to Revel.
+He went on to confirm those good impressions five days later in a time trial held between Lourdes and Tarbes.

-The pink city was on the program of the first edition of the Tour in 1903.
+The Pink City featured in the inaugural edition of the Tour in 1903.
 Several years later, in 1908, Lucien Petit-Breton won a stage there before conquering his second Grande Boucle.
-Exactly like Gino Bartali in 1948, in the middle of his victorious battle with young Louison Bobet.
-In The 21st century, the two finishes in Toulouse ended up with the victory of a breakaway rider, Juan-Antonio Flecha (2003) and of the sprinter with the most stage wins on the Tour, Mark Cavendish (2008).
+Exactly like Gino Bartali in 1948, in the middle of his victorious battle with a young Louison Bobet.
+In the 21st century, the two finishes in Toulouse ended went to breakaway Juan Antonio Flecha in 2003 and Mark Cavendish, the sprinter with the most Tour stage wins, in 2008.